valeriocelletti/Lightstreamer-example-AMFHelloWorld-client-flex/README.md

-# "Hello World" for Flex AMF with Lightstreamer #
+# Lightstreamer - "Hello World" Tutorial - Flex (AMF) Client  #

 This project, of the "Hello World with Lightstreamer" series, will focus on a new feature that was [released](http://cometdaily.com/2010/02/22/lightstreamer-36-released/) with [Lightstreamer Server](http://www.lightstreamer.com/download.htm) since version 3.6: <b>Action Message Format (AMF)</b> support for Flex applications.

 First, a quick recap of the previous installments:

-- "Hello World" with Lightstreamer: An introduction to Lightstreamer's data model, [JavaScript Client API](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript), and [Java Data Adapters API](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java).
+- "Hello World" with Lightstreamer: An introduction to Lightstreamer's data model, JavaScript Client API (see  [Lightstreamer - "Hello World" Tutorial - HTML Client](https://github.com/Weswit/Lightstreamer-example-HelloWorld-client-javascript)), and Java Data Adapters API (see [Lightstreamer - "Hello World" Tutorial - Java SE Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-java)).
-- ["Hello World" for .NET with Lightstreamer](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet): The .NET API version of the Data Adapter used in the "Hello World" application, showing both a C# and a Visual Basic port.
+- [Lightstreamer - "Hello World" Tutorial - .NET Adapter](https://github.com/Weswit/Lightstreamer-example-HelloWorld-adapter-dotnet): The .NET API version of the Data Adapter used in the "Hello World" application, showing both a C# and a Visual Basic port.
-- ["Hello World" for Sockets with Lightstreamer](http://cometdaily.com/2008/07/29/hello-world-for-sockets-with-lightstreamer/): The TCP-socket-based version of the Data Adapter, suitable for implementation in other languages (PHP, Python, Perl, etc).
+- [Lightstreamer - "Hello World" Tutorial - TCP Sockets Adapter](http://cometdaily.com/2008/07/29/hello-world-for-sockets-with-lightstreamer/): The TCP-socket-based version of the Data Adapter, suitable for implementation in other languages (PHP, Python, Perl, etc).

 Basically, Lightstreamer Server can be seen as a "technology hub" for data push, where you can mix different technologies on the client-side and on the server-side to exchange real-time messages.<br>
 ![Schema](technology-hub1.png)